homeless-vibecoder/robotics_handbook_working_directory/line_follower_draft2_garbage.md

 ## Introduction:

 Suppose we have a line follower robot.
 It is supposed to follow a black line on a white floor.
 The goal is to stay on the line - otherwise the robot gets lost (ofc, refine the setup).
 ATTACH A GRAPH/IMAGE
-It has 2 motors/wheels, 2 sensors, one on each side - and it outputs either 0 (if it doesn't see the line) or 1 (it sees the line).
+It has 2 motors/wheels, 2 sensors, one on each side (close to motor) - and it outputs either 0 (if it doesn't see the line) or 1 (it sees the line).
+In general, this isn't the only possibility and there are different variations.
 We control power to each motor (so, we control acceleration in motor - we cannot instantly set the speed to whatever we want).